 Brittany never has driven anything but dragsters.
 After earning her Super Comp dragster license under the watchful eye of NHRA Funny Car Champion Jack Beckman, who was her teacher at Frank Hawley’s Drag Racing School, she raced in the entry-level class, along with sister Courtney, for three years before moving up to the Top Alcohol Dragster class.
 Driving for Jerry Darien and BrandSource, she was the No. 1 qualifier at the 2009 SuperNationals at Englishtown, N.J., and at the 2010 O’Reilly Winternationals at Auto Club Raceway at Pomona, Calif., her home track.
 Brittany spent all of 2012 testing in a Top Fuel dragster, logging almost 80 runs before becoming a professional Top Fuel driver.

 Brittany won the Auto Club’s Road to the Future Award and became the 2013 NHRA Rookie of the Year.
-It’s a fitting title that has also been bestowed upon sisters and Ashley, Courtney and brother-in-law Robert Hight.
+It’s a fitting title that has also been bestowed upon sisters Ashley and Courtney as well as brother-in-law Robert Hight.